sqlitecloud/docs/src/pages/docs/commands/list-commands.md

 ---
 title: LIST COMMANDS
-description: The LIST COMMANDS command returns a list of all supported built-in commands.
-It also returns information about how many times each command was executed on the average execution time.
-The DETAILS flag adds a privileges column to the result.
+description: The LIST COMMANDS command returns a list of all supported built-in commands
 ---

 ## Syntax